 Students using Veterans' benefits attending Grayson College will have attendance monitored until the time the student drops, graduates, or completes the program.
-Unsatisfactory attendance shall be reported to the Department of Veterans Affairs (DVA) even if the VA student has completed the required number of hours to complete and no refund is due to the student and/or refund sources.
-Therefore, the attendance policy (15% of the total program and/ or being absent five {5} consecutive days) will apply throughout the student's stay in school.
-All violations of the attendance policy shall be reported to DVA on VA Form 22-1999b within 30 days at such time the student exceeds the allowed number of absences.
-The student may be administratively withdrawn from any course for noncompliance to the VA student attendance policy.
+Unsatisfactory attendance shall be reported to the Department of Veterans Affairs (VA) even if the student has completed the required number of hours to complete and no refund is due to the student and/or refund sources.
+Therefore, the attendance policy (15% of the total program and/or being absent five (5) consecutive days) will apply throughout the student's stay in school.
+All violations of the attendance policy shall be reported to the VA on VA Form 22-1999b within 30 days at such time the student exceeds the allowed number of absences.
+The student may be administratively withdrawn from any course for noncompliance with the Student Attendance Policy.